GServlet/gservlet-site/content/_index.md

 ## Download

 If you want to download the artifact without a dependency management tool or want to build it from the source, we cover how to achieve it in our [download](/download) page.
+The current version of GServlet is 2.0.0.
+You can search for previous releases on [Maven Central](https://mvnrepository.com/artifact/org.gservlet/gservlet-api).

 ## Support